Joseph Estrada: Vice presidency (1992–1998)

-Presidency (1998-2001)
+Presidency (1998–2001)

+On June 30, 1998, Estrada took his oath of office at the historic Barasoain Church in Malolos, Bulacan.
+He also gave his inaugural address at the Quirino Grandstand where he promised to bring peace and harmony to the people and pledged to fight corruption and continue the economic reforms of the previous Ramos administration.

+The elected vice-president was Gloria Macapagal-Arroyo from the Lakas–NUCD.

+"Erap Para sa Mahirap" became the campaign slogan of the presidency.
+He drove his election campaign vehicle JEEP, which meant Justice, Economy, Environment, and Peace.

 Estrada was the first president to use a special name as his official address name, combining his real family name, Ejercito, with his screen name, thus forming "Joseph Ejercito Estrada".
 Estrada was inaugurated on June 30, 1998, in the historical town of Malolos in Bulacan province in paying tribute to the cradle of the First Philippine Republic.
 That afternoon the new president delivered his inaugural address at the Quirino Grandstand in Luneta.
 He assumed office amid the Asian Financial Crisis and with agricultural problems due to poor weather conditions, thereby slowing the economic growth to −0.6% in 1998 from 5.2% in 1997.
 The economy recovered by 3.4% in 1999 and 4% in 2000.
 In 2000 he declared an "all-out-war" against the Moro Islamic Liberation Front (MILF) and captured its headquarters and other camps.
 Allegations of corruption spawned a railroaded impeachment trial in the Senate courtesy of house speaker Manuel Villar, and in 2001 Estrada was ousted by a coup after the trial was aborted.

 In his inaugural address, Estrada said: